 The Hoosier Riverwatch program offers hands-on opportunities for you, your school, or your organization to get involved in monitoring the health of your local streams and maybe even assist with improving water quality problems that exist.
 An active community can and does make a big difference!
 Hoosier Riverwatch will help you to:

 Take these steps and get started today!

 Follow Hoosier Riverwatch activities by reading the quarterly Riffles & Pools newsletter.

 Sign up for -- and even help organize and host -- a Hoosier Riverwatch workshop in your area.

-Borrow stream monitoring equipment once you are trained, and maybe even submit a grant application [PDF] for monitoring equipment if you meet eligibility criteria.
+Borrow stream monitoring equipment once you are trained, and maybe even submit the Hoosier Riverwatch Water Monitoring Equipment Application (State Form 55220, available on the IDEM Forms page) for monitoring equipment if you meet eligibility criteria.

 Enter, map, and view data, and graph your own and others’ data on the Hoosier Riverwatch online database.

 Attend an advanced training workshop—which covers topics such as monitoring E. coli bacteria, identifying aquatic organisms accurately, collecting better quality data, and more—when one is offered.